fieldtrip/website/tutorial/spike.md

 The advantage of the spike structure is that it is very memory efficient as compared to e.g. a binary (zeros and integers) format, and that data from hundreds of neurons can easily be stored in this structure.
 For many functions, e.g. PSTHs, raster-plots and cross-correlations, it is also the most natural format to perform computations.
 Furthermore, the format makes it easy to associate certain data with single spikes, for example spike-triggered LFP spectra and waveform information.

 It is also possible to create only one trial.
 This is useful for two reasons.
 First of all, we explicitly convert timestamps to time.
 Secondly, we can correct for the fact the first recorded timestamp often does not start at zero (for example, with Neuralynx data).
 In this case, the first recorded timestamp does correspond to zero.
-To this end, we run
+To this end, we run:

     cfg                     = [];
     hdr                     = ft_read_header('p029_sort_final_01.nex');